Dua Lipa Gets Herself Another Waxwork In Madame Tussauds

 Dua is no stranger to the world of fashion since she was announced as the face of Pepe Jeans, which The Inquisitr revealed a couple of months back.

 Dua won her first-ever Grammy Awards at this year’s ceremony.
-She took home Best New Artist and Best Dance Recording for her collaboration with Silk City, “Electricity.”
+She took home Best New Artist and Best Dance Recording for her collaboration with Silk City titled “Electricity.”
 Lipa recently took home her third BRIT Award this year for Best British Single for her summery single with Calvin Harris, “One Kiss.”
 Last year, she won British Breakthrough Act and British Female Solo Artist.

 Her debut self-titled album had eight singles released from it and has been certified gold and platinum around the world.
 This record was supported by a world tour which went across Europe, South America, North America, Asia, Oceania, and the Middle East.